 Everyone knows that love is blind, and no matter how confident we are in our choices, sometimes our friends can see red flags in our partners that we can't.
-Here are 8 things your pals don't like about your new guy and whether or not their critiques should be heeded or ignored:
+Here are eight things your pals don't like about your new guy and whether or not their critiques should be heeded or ignored.

-1. He hit on them.
-He either hit on your girlfriends when you were off grabbing hors d'oeuvres, or you saw him, but you dismissed his "friendly joking" as a nervous gesture.
+He either hit on your girlfriends when you were off grabbing hors d'oeuvres, or you saw him but you dismissed his "friendly joking" as a nervous gesture.
 Lobby for him all you want, but keep an eye out the next time you all hang out together.
 It may be stressful to be with a guy who can only interact with women by flirting with them.
-Win Over His Friends In 7 Moves

-4. He tried too hard.
-He cracked too many jokes.
-His enthusiasm was akin to a motivational speaker's.
-He was a little braggy.
+He cracks too many jokes.
+His enthusiasm is akin to a motivational speaker's.
+He's a little braggy.
 Go ahead and chalk up his efforts to nervousness.
 At least he cares about your life outside of the relationship, right?
 See if he relaxes during the next couple of friend interactions, and then take it from there.
-5 Ways To Keep Friends After You Couple Up

-5. He didn't try hard enough.
-He made no effort to remember their names, he talked only to you the entire night, and he seemed really bored overall.
-Those are red flags if we ever saw any.
-4 Ways Family And Friends Help Our Relationships
+He makes no effort to remember their names, only talks to you the entire night, and seems really bored overall.
+Those are red flags.

-6. They question his sexuality.
 They think he's gay.
 You think he's a great dresser with a sensitive heart.
-Whatever the case, don't let your friends get away with making fun of his flamboyancy, especially if you and your guy have already hashed out that yes, he's often mistaken for being gay, but, no, he's sure he's not.
+Whatever the case, don't let your friends get away with making fun of his flamboyancy, especially if you and your guy have already hashed out that he's often mistaken for being gay, but he's sure he's not.